CJunette/cjunette.github.io/README.md

 ---

-for deploying to github pages (or updating content on github pages):
+## For deploying to github pages (or updating content on github pages):

-### use this to deploy the code to github.
+### Use the following code to deploy the code to github.

 `yarn deploy`